 Moscow’s lasting influence was solidified under Yuri’s son, Ivan.
 Ivan successfully petitioned the Mongols for the title of Grand Prince, giving him the ability to collect taxes from all Russian lands and making him the single point of contact to pay the tribute demanded by the Mongols from those diverse and fractured lands.
 Ivan used his new source of finances to build infrastructure, buy land, and offer loans to surrounding principalities (and often annexing them when payments fell behind).
 He even bought more Russians to populate his lands (from the Mongols who had captured them elsewhere).
 As Moscow grew, and was comparatively safe from Mongol raids (due to its pledged Mongol loyalty and geographic buffers), more people from surrounding areas moved to live under the protection and growing prosperity of Ivan.
 In 1325, the Metropolitan of the Russian Orthodox Church moved the seat of his See from Vladimir to Moscow.

-Thus, over the course of just three generations, Moscow skyrocketed from being the region’s least-valuable garrison to being a regional power able to compete with the other regional powers around it – including Tver, Ryazan, Novgorod, and even Vladimir, the official capital.
+Thus, over the course of just three generations, Moscow skyrocketed from being the region’s least-valuable garrison to effectively competing with the other regional powers around it – including Tver, Ryazan, Novgorod, and even Vladimir, the official capital.
 Moscow took full advantage of the political situation caused by the Mongol invasions and built wealth and power by acquiring control of additional lands, full control of the Moscow River, and involving itself directly in the Mongol-imposed governance structures.
 Moscow’s wealth and power, although still small and very much confined to its region, were growing.

 Moscow still faced all the same challenges, however.
 It lacked ocean access, it ruled flat, indefensible terrain in a challenging climate, and was surrounded by potential adversaries.
 Many of those rivals, particularly Novgorod and Ryazan, were comparatively quite powerful, to say nothing of the threat Moscow might face from the Mongol overlords should it fall from favor.